google/smccc/README.md

 Architecture Calls constants, and version 1.1 of the Arm Power State Coordination Interface (PSCI).
 It includes constants, functions to make the calls (on aarch64 targets), and error types.

-Note that PSCI and other SMCCC calls may be made via either HVC or SMC.
-You can choose which one to use by building this crate with the corresponding feature (i.e. `hvc` or `smc`).
-By default `hvc` is enabled.
-If neither feature is enabled then the functions to make calls will not be available, but the constants are still provided.
+Note that the PSCI and SMCCC arch calls may be made via either HVC or SMC.
+You can choose which one to use by passing either `Hvc` or `Smc` as a type parameter to the relevant function.

 This crate currently only supports aarch64 and the SMC64 versions of the PSCI calls, in the cases that both SMC32 and SMC64 versions exist.